mszakii/azkar/README.md

 - Solve problems and bugs 🐞
 - Solve Responsive problems 🐻
 - Add new look 😉
-- Now their is android app 🤯
+- Now there is android app 🤯